CogComp/talen/README.md

 TextAnnotations are the core datastructure from [illinois-cogcomp-nlp](https://github.com/IllinoisCogComp/illinois-cogcomp-nlp), from [University of Illinois CogComp group](http://cogcomp.cs.illinois.edu/).

+Specify the type and color of the desired labels in [config/labels.txt](config/labels.txt).
+The format is:

+    labelname    color

+Where `color` is any acceptable CSS color ([example](http://www.w3schools.com/colors/colors_names.asp)).

 ## Usage

 Requires Java 8 and Maven.
 Run: